Today is January 13, 2025 ()

 CARING COMMUNITY

-B’nai Sholom’s Caring Community helps our congregants in times of stress due to events, whether joyous or sorrowful, that inevitably make their way into our lives.
+B’nai Sholom’s Caring Community helps our congregants in times of stress due to events whether joyous or sorrowful that inevitably make their way into our lives.
 Congregants may need support when someone is sick or homebound, someone is bereaved, or when there is an accident or other trauma.
-Congregants may also want support at happy times, such as when a new baby arrives, someone marries, moves to a new home or retires.
+Congregants may also want support at happy times, such as when a new baby arrives, someone marries, moves to a new home, or retires.
 The Caring Community has volunteers who are willing and able to mobilize quickly when such events occur.
-Meals can be made available when needed.
+We always welcome new volunteers to provide meals, transportation, visits or calls to congregants, or to participate in a shiva minyan when needed.
+To request assistance, simply call the synagogue office manager or the rabbi.
+Allowing the Caring Community to assist gives its volunteers the opportunity to perform a mitzvah.
+Contact Nancy Maurer.

 COMMUNICATIONS

-The Communications Team keeps congregants and the wider Jewish community aware and informed about events and activities taking place at B’nai Sholom through our website, monthly Bulletin, news releases, flyers, Facebook, photographs and advertisements.
+The Communications Team keeps congregants and the wider Jewish community aware and informed about events and activities taking place at B’nai Sholom through our website, monthly Bulletin, weekly e-announcements, news releases, flyers, Facebook, photographs and displays.
 The Team supports all congregational teams with their communications and publicity needs.
 We meet bimonthly and new members are always welcome.
+Contact Ben Marvin.

 MEMBERSHIP